Shanghai massacre: Purge

-In 1927, the KMT began a purge -- the White Terror -- of Communists and their sympathizers.
+By 1927, the KMT was divided and Chiang increasing felt threatened with his own supporters wavering due to his perceived vanity and personal ambition.
+Rumors of a plot to purge, later termed the Chinese White Terror, the CCP and perceived sympathizers in the KMT grew in January.
+Pressure was exerted by the Shanghai business community, which secretly paid over 3 million dollars at the time to curb the communists influence, having felt unnerved by the events in the "red capital" Hankou as labor militancy there had forced dozens of banks to close with trade at a standstill and a workers' insurrection organized by communist pickets in Shanghai itself.
+Pressure was also exerted by the Western powers, as they saw the events as a manifestation of the "Bolshevik menace".

 On 5 April, Wang Jingwei arrived in Shanghai from overseas and met with the CCP leader Chen Duxiu.
-After their meeting they issued a joint declaration re-affirming the principle of cooperation between the KMT and the CCP, despite urgent pleas from Chiang and other KMT elders to eliminate Communist influence.
-When Wang left Shanghai for Wuhan the next day, Chiang asked Green Gang leader Du Yuesheng and other gang leaders in Shanghai to form a rival union to oppose the Shanghai labor union controlled by the Communists, and made final preparations for purging CCP members.
+After their meeting, they issued a joint declaration reaffirming the principle of cooperation between the KMT and the CCP, despite urgent pleas from Chiang and other KMT elders to eliminate Communist influence.
+When Wang left Shanghai for Wuhan on 6 April, Chiang asked Green Gang leader Du Yuesheng and other gang leaders in Shanghai to form a rival union (Common Progress Association) to oppose the Shanghai labor union controlled by the Communists, and made final preparations for purging CCP members.

 On 9 April, Chiang declared martial law in Shanghai and the Central Control Commission issued the "Party Protection and National Salvation" proclamation (保党救国 (保黨救國, Bǎo dǎng jiùguó, Pao3 tang3 chiu4-kuo2)), denouncing the Wuhan Nationalist Government's policy of cooperation with the CCP.
 On 11 April, Chiang issued a secret order to all provinces under the control of his forces to purge Communists from the KMT.
+That night, Wang Shouhua, the head of the CCP labor union was strangled to death during a dinner with Du and his body was dumped in a shallow grave in the suburbs of Shanghai.

+The Shanghai massacre began with assassinations conducted by Chiang's forces on 12 April.
+Chiang's forces and pro-capitalist criminal gangs attacked CCP members, union leaders of any party affiliation, workers' militia members, student protestors, and other civilians.